The unsubscribe rate is the least talked about metric in email marketing.

-So, you must ensure that you are creating emails that are accessible to every user despite their disabilities.
+So, you must ensure that you create emails accessible to every user despite their disabilities.

 Here are a few tips to make emails accessible:

-You can read our guide for an in-depth understanding of how to ensure email accessibility.
+You can read our guide for an in-depth understanding of ensuring email accessibility.

-One of the top reasons for users' unsubscription is getting too frequent emails that seem irrelevant to them.
+One of the top reasons for users' unsubscriptions is getting too frequent emails that seem irrelevant to them.
 So, to avoid that, you must honor the user's preferences.

-If they signed up for your weekly newsletter, send them only that email.
-If they signed up for a promotional email every alternate day, make sure you send them only those emails.
+Send them only that email if they signed up for your weekly newsletter.
+If they sign up for a promotional email daily, ensure you send them only those emails.

-Besides, sending emails at the right time will also help you target users when they are actively checking their inbox.
-To find that out, you can read our guide on the best time to send emails.
+Besides, sending emails at the right time will also help you target users when they are actively checking their inboxes.

-Keeping your audience engaged is a tough task, and you can't keep each of them happy every time.
+Keeping your audience engaged is tough, and you can't keep each of them happy every time.
 That's one thing we want you to understand.

 Second, users are still unsubscribing even after your hard work and efforts.
 So, it's good to let them go!
-Because reaching out to them with emails they clearly no longer want to receive is likely to put you into a spam folder, affecting your domain reputation.
-So, it's a wise choice to keep those users happy who are interested in your brand.
+Because reaching out to them with email campaigns they clearly no longer want to receive is likely to put you into a spam folder, affecting your domain reputation.

 So, it's wise to keep those users happy who are interested in your brand by sending relevant email campaigns.